Amended As Of September 20, 2023

 At the direction of the Florida Supreme Court and the 15th Judicial Circuit, Division "AN" will be implementing Differentiated Case Plans, which plans apply to cases pending as of April 29, 2021 and cases filed on April 30, 2021 or later, and which requires parties to civil cases to confer and agree on a case track and certain management deadlines and model timeframes.

-In accordance with this directive, the DCM Agreed Case Management Plans shall be submitted to the Court in PDF format separate from the proposed DCM Order Approving Case Management Plan.
-The DCM Order Approving Case Management Plan shall be submitted to the Court for entry in Microsoft Word format.
-The DCM Agreed Case Management Plan and the DCM Order Approving Case Management Plan are filed as two separate documents in the Court file (hence two separate concurrent submissions to the Court for consideration and entry through the Court's online services system prior to processing).
-See Administrative Order 3.107 and Administrative Order 3.108.
-See also AD Forms and Orders If you have any questions on Differentiated Case Plans after reviewing the posted directives and complement documents on Civil Differentiated Case Plans at www.15thcircuit.com/ announcements, you may direct your concerns and questions to CAD-CircuitcivilCM@pbcgov.org for further guidance from the office of the Office of the 15th Judicial Circuit on implementing Civil Differentiated Case Plans per the direction of the Florida Supreme Court.
+In accordance with this directive, Cases filed before September 1, 2023 and cases that are currently not designated onto civil differentiated case plan must submit the proposed Order Approving the Agreed Case Management Plan in Word format and attach the DCM Agreed Case Management Plan in PDF format.
+The DCM Agreed Case Management Plan and the DCM Order Approving Case Management Plan are filed as two separate documents in the court file (hence two separate concurrent submissions to the court for consideration and entry through the court's online services system prior to processing).
+See Administrative Order 3.110 and Administrative Order 3.108.
+See also AD Forms and Orders If you have any questions on Differentiated Case Plans after reviewing the posted directives and complement documents on Civil Differentiated Case Management Forms & Orders, you may direct your concerns and questions to CAD-CircuitcivilCM@pbcgov.org for further guidance from the office of the Office of the 15th Judicial Circuit on implementing Civil Differentiated Case Plans per the direction of the Florida Supreme Court.

 Local Rule 4